Taniela Paseka: 2023

 On 25 July, it was announced that Paseka would miss the remainder of the 2023 NRL season with a medial ligament injury which he suffered during Manly's 30–26 victory over Cronulla in the battle of the beaches game.

 2024

 On 5 August, Paseka re-signed with the club until the end of the 2029 season.

 Paseka played 23 matches for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 On 8 October, Paseka got a long-awaited international selection when he was named in the 21 man Tongan squad for the 2024 Pacific Championships.
 Paseka will join Manly teammates Haumole Olakau'atu, Tolu Koula and 19 year old rookie Lehi Hopoate in the team.

 2025

 Paseka would be ruled out for the rest of the season after suffering a ruptured Achilles during Manly's win against Canberra in round 3.

+2026

+Paseka featured in 20 matches for Manly in the 2026 NRL season as the club finished 9th on the table.